Variable Selection in Regression-based Estimation of Dynamic Treatment Regimes: Discussion

 \section{Discussion}

-In this article, we extended the dWOLS \citep{wallace2015doubly} approach to a penalized estimation framework for variable selection and estimating the optimal treatment regimes simultaneously.
-The new method automatically enforces the strong heredity constraint.
-The proposed method inherits the desired double robustness property from dWOLS: the estimators and the variable selection of the blip parameters are consistent if either the treatment model or the treatment-free model is correct, assuming that the blip function is correctly specified.
+In this article, we extended dWOLS to a penalized estimation framework for variable selection and estimating the optimal treatment regimes simultaneously.
+The proposed method inherits the double robustness property from dWOLS.
 Our simulations indicated that pdWOLS compares favorably with other variable selection approaches in the context of DTRs.

+Our method automatically enforces strong heredity through a simple reparametrization, which guarantees an assumption required by dWOLS.
+The idea of reparametrization is simple, however, one limitation is that the objective function is non-convex.
+Hence, it may be of interest, in future work, to investigate approaches that use convex constraints to achieve strong heredity.
+See, e.g., \citet{bien2013lasso,zhao2009composite} and \citet{haris2016convex}.

-The standard errors for the estimated blip parameters can be obtained directly: a sandwich formula for computing the covariance of the estimates of the non-zero components can be derived using local quadratic approximation \citep{SCAD}.
-In addition, the local quadratic approximation sandwich formula is consistent \citep{sand}.
-How to derive the standard errors for the estimated blip parameters under the use of refitted pdWOLS is an interesting topic that needs further investigation.
-Post selection inference should also be addressed: inferential methods that can compensate for the fact that the model was picked in a data-dependent way should be developed.
+The standard errors for the estimated blip parameters can be obtained directly; a sandwich formula for computing the covariance of the estimates of the non-zero components can be derived \citep{SCAD}.
+How to derive the standard errors for the estimated blip parameters under the use of refitted pdWOLS requires further investigation.
+Post selection inference \citep{lee2016exact} should also be addressed.